-Is an enhanced and standardised specification for MIDI (Musical Instrument Digital Interface).
-It assigns specific instruments to MIDI program messages, so that any General MIDI device receiving program message 18 will always play a ‘rock organ’, while program message 28 will always be a ‘muted rock guitar’, etc.
+It is an enhanced and standardised specification for MIDI (Musical Instrument Digital Interface).
+It assigns specific instruments to MIDI program messages so that any General MIDI device receiving program message 18 will always play a rock organ and program message 28 will always be a muted rock guitar.

-Codified in 1991 by the MIDI Manufacturers Association and Japan MIDI Standards Committee the GM standard was partly made redundant on release by Roland’s competing and backward compatible GS format.
+Codified in 1991 by the MIDI Manufacturers Association and Japan MIDI Standards Committee, the GM standard was made redundant on release by Roland’s improved and compatible GS format.

 One of GM’s major problems was the lack of quality requirements on the timbres used.
-So the instrument representation on a GM device from one manufacturer could be much poorer than on another.
+So the instrument representation on a GM device could greatly vary in quality from manufacturer to manufacturer.

-Many DOS games from the 1990’s support General MIDI but their music reproduction varies depending on the GM device used for playback.
-Most game musicians composed their tracks on Roland Sound Canvas products and so they would be a good bet for accurate playback.
+Many DOS games from the 1990s support General MIDI, but their music reproduction varies depending on the GM device used for playback.
+Most game musicians composed their tracks on Roland Sound Canvas products, making those devices a good bet for accurate playback.

 Roland General MIDI only playback products.

 - SC-7 Sound Module from 1992 was unique as it allowed a connection to the PC or Mac using a serial port.